Key Takeaways

 How can I protect myself from predatory lending practices?

 Always research the lender thoroughly and make sure they’re licensed to operate in your state.
 Read the loan agreement carefully and make sure you understand all the terms and conditions before signing.
-Also it may be helpful to know that many payday lenders are best avoided!
-Options like personal loans may work better.
+Also, it may be helpful to know that many payday lenders are best avoided!
+Options like personal loans may work better because of their predictable payments.

 What should I consider before applying for a $2,000 loan with bad credit?

-Consider your ability to repay the loan, the monthly payment and loan payments, the interest rate, and any fees associated with the loan.
+Consider your ability to repay the loan, the monthly payment, the loan payments, the interest rate (avoid extremely high interest rates when you can), and any fees associated with the loan.
 Also, consider whether you have any other options for obtaining $2,000.

 Can I get a $2,000 loan with bad credit without a bank account?